Civil marriage: Countries with mandatory civil marriage

 In most European and Latin American countries there is a civil ceremony requirement.
-Following the civil marriage ceremony, couples are free to marry in a religious ceremony.
-Such ceremonies, however, only serve to provide a religious recognition of the marriage, since the state's recognition has already been given.
-In some of these countries (e.g. Belgium, the Netherlands and Turkey) most couples marry without any religious ceremony at all.
-Full, formal weddings, complete with wedding gowns and the presence of family and friends, are usually conducted in special ceremonial rooms in the town hall.
+Religious marriages have no legal effect.
+For some countries, there is an obligation of priority of civil marriage over religious marriage.
+Such ceremonies, however, only serve to provide religious recognition of the marriage already recognized by the state.
+In countries such as Belgium and the Netherlands, most couples marry without any religious ceremony at all.
+Full formal weddings, complete with wedding gowns and the presence of family and friends, are usually conducted in special ceremonial rooms in the town hall.